Skip to main content

 REST works beautifully when your data access patterns are straightforward — CRUD operations on well-defined resources.
 It starts showing cracks when:

 1. Clients need different shapes of the same data.
 A mobile app might want a user's name and avatar.
-The admin dashboard wants the user's name, email, role, created date, last login, and order count.
+An admin dashboard wants name, email, role, created date, last login, and order count.
 With REST, you either return everything (over-fetching) or create separate endpoints for each client (endpoint explosion).

 3. Real-time updates are needed.
 REST is request-response.
-For live dashboards, chat, or notifications, you need WebSockets or SSE on top of REST.
+For live dashboards, chat, or notifications, you need WebSockets or SSE layered on top.

 GraphQL Fundamentals